maazhamidexe/srp-api/README.md

-# srp-api
+# srp-admin
-repo for admin data
+this repo contains the admin service for srpsolutions